raindrop-aqua/practice-modo-script/README.md

-modo-script-practice
+Practice modo script
 ====================

-These are modo scripts
+These are modo scripts.